-To confirm whether compression is enabled, check two blue arrow icon on the upper right-hand side of the file icon.
-This tells you that this folder has been compressed to save the disk space.
+To confirm whether compression is enabled, check two blue arrow icons on the upper right-hand side of the file icon.
+This tells you that this folder has been compressed to save disk space.

 How to compress OS Drive or NTFS Drive

-Instead of enabling compression on each folder, respectively, you can allow compression to the entire drive if you wish to compress all files.
-Enabling the compression on the drive enables compression on subfolders and data too.
+Instead of enabling compression on each folder respectively, you can also compress the entire drive if you wish to compress all files.
+Enabling the compression on the entire drive allows compression on subfolders and data too.